In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 SEO is a Quick and Easy Job

-When it comes to SEO, many website owners, CEOs, and even developers believe that SEO is a quick and easy job that can be done overnight.
+Many website owners, CEOs, and developers think SEO is a quick and easy task.
+They believe it can be done overnight.

-They think some quick fixes such as optimizing meta tags will magically boost their website’s ranking on search engine results pages.
+They think some quick fixes, such as optimizing meta tags, will quickly boost their website’s ranking on search engine results pages.
 However, this is another misconception.

 SEO is not a one-time task – achieving long-term success in SEO requires a sustained and ongoing effort.